-Sets the base address for the ISA Shared Memory.
-The options are C8000h, CC000h, D0000h, D4000h, D8000h, and DC000h.
-The default is C8000h.
-This setting could affect the ISA Shared Memory Size item.
-The value entered in the ISA Shared Memory Size item cannot extend to the E0000h address.
-For example, if you select a size of 64K, options D4000h, D8000h, and DC000h are not available.
+The options that appear depend on the ISA Shared Memory Size field.
+The total amount of ISA Shared Memory cannot extend to the E0000h address.
+For example, if you specify a size of 64KB, options D4000h, D8000h, and DC000h will not be available.

-3.11.11.5 IRQ 3, 4, 5, 7, 9, 10, 11, 12, 14, 15
+3.11.11.5 IRQ 3, 4, 5, 7, 9, 11, 14, 15

 Sets the status of the IRQ.
+The options are:

-The options are Available and Used By ISA Card.
-The default is Available.
-The PCI auto configuration code looks here to see if these interrupts are available for use by a PCI or ISA Plug and Play add-in board.
-If an interrupt is available, the PCI auto configuration code can assign the interrupt to be used by the computer.
-If your computer contains a legacy ISA agent that uses one of these interrupts, select Used By ISA Card for that interrupt.
+- Available (default) - Used By ISA Card

+The PCI auto-configuration code uses these settings to determine whether these interrupts are available for use by PCI add-in cards.
+If an interrupt is marked available, the auto-configuration code can assign the interrupt to be used by the system.
+If your computer has an ISA add-in card that requires an interrupt, select Used By ISA Card for that interrupt.